HOME > FOOD-RENGO-ABOUT US

 Our affiliated unions demand the respective companies to;

-a) maintain and improve the living standards of the workers by wage increases and stable bonus systems;
+a) maintain and improve living standards of the workers by wage increases and stable bonus systems;

-b) shorten the working hours to the total of less than 1,800 hours a year;
+b) shorten working hours to the total of less than 1,800 hours a year;

 d) increase the retirement lump sum payment;

-f) stop discrimination against women workers in employment, payment and education to actualize gender equality.
+f) stop discrimination against women workers in terms of employment, payment and education to realizing gender equality.

 (3) Demands for Industrial Policies